 I have presented my research at several international conferences, both within and outside Europe.
-More recently, I was invited to give a talk at the Seminario Interdisciplinar sobre Cultura Escrita (SIECE), led by Prof. Antonio Castillo at Universidad de Alcalá.
+In 2018, for instance, I was invited to give a talk at the Seminario Interdisciplinar sobre Cultura Escrita (SIECE), led by Prof. Antonio Castillo at Universidad de Alcalá, Spain.
 I also delivered papers at the 2018 SEMYR conference (Salamanca) and GEMELA biennial conference (UNED, Madrid).
-In November 2019, I gave a talk on scholarly identity, collective memory, and gender at Utrecht University, as part of the SKILLNET conference on scholarly identity and memory in the early modern Republic of Letters.
-My next confirmed talks include an invitation to present at a GRISO colloquium in A Coruña, and a presentation at the SHARP annual conference, both taking place in June 2020.
+In November 2019, I gave a talk on scholarly identity, collective memory, and gender at Utrecht University, as part of the SKILLNET conference on scholarly identity and memory in the early modern Republic of Letters — this paper will be published in an edited volume by Brill.
+My next confirmed talks include an invitation to present at a GRISO colloquium in A Coruña, and a presentation at the SHARP annual conference.

-My teaching so far has included lectures, tutorials and seminars on pre-modern Luso-Hispanic literature, by men and by women, at undergradute level at The University of Nottingham, and the complete design, teaching, and assessment of a Masters course in Gender Studies at Universitat Pompeu Fabra.
+My teaching so far has included lectures, tutorials and seminars on pre-modern literature and culture, by men and by women, at undergradute level at The University of Nottingham and Universitat Pompeu Fabra, as well as courses in Spanish language and translation at The University of Manchester.
+Additionally, I was responsible for the complete design, teaching, and assessment of a Masters course in Gender Studies, also at Universitat Pompeu Fabra, in 2019.

 - Recent Publications